 Time to explore the highland capital, perhaps taking a boat trip on nearby Loch Ness or tour to Culloden.

-Continue south through the highlands to the popular tourist town of Pitlochry, then by taxi to the nearby village of Killiecrankie, where you will stay in a comfortable country hotel.
+Continue south through the highlands to the popular tourist town of Pitlochry, then by taxi to the nearby village of Killiecrankie, where you will stay in an immaculate four star country house hotel.

 Time to explore the National Trust gorge, site of another famous battle, or visit nearby Blair Castle, with the adjacent House of Bruar – a mecca for Scottish souvenir shopping, or simply relax in comfortable country house surroundings.

-Return to Pitlochry for your train journey to Edinburgh – with a chance to explore the historic delights of this imposing city, where the “New Town” is in fact already more than two centuries old!
+Return to Pitlochry for your train journey to Edinburgh, the Scottish capital, where the “New Town” is in fact already more than two centuries old!
 You will spend two nights here in a four star centrally-located hotel.

 The line from Edinburgh to the border at Berwick hugs the coast for much of the journey with jaw-dropping views over the cliffs to the North Sea.
 Berwick and the Northumberland countryside provide a stunning backdrop for the rest of the journey south.
 Changing at Newcastle, the train heads west along the picturesque Tyne Valley with rolling farmland and old Roman settlements.
-Reaching your destination by lunchtime this gives ample time to explore the local area or join your guide for an afternoon on the wall.
+Reaching your destination by lunchtime this gives ample time to explore the local area or go for a first look at Hadrian’s Wall.

 Your accommodation is a traditional bed and breakfast in the centre of the village of Haydon Bridge.
 You are assured an incredibly warm welcome and your hosts will advise you on places to go and where best to eat.

 The main visitor attractions on the Wall are the Roman Army Museum, Vindolanda where live excavations take place and the huge forts at Housesteads and Chesters.
-Guided tours are also available with knowledgeable local historians (advanced booking advised, we can arrange for an additional charge).
+Guided tours are also available with knowledgeable local historians (advanced booking advised, we can arrange this for you at an additional charge).

 This route starts in Glasgow, travels by the world-famous West Highland Line up the West coast, crosses to the Isle of Skye, then travels by the North Highland Line to Inverness, before heading south through Perthshire, and on to Edinburgh.
 From there, head south via Newcastle to Haydon Bridge,beside the remarkable Hadrian’s Wall.